 The human brain retains a sensory map of amputated limbs.
-When the brain attempts to move a missing limb, it still sends signals to any remaining nerves.
+When the brain attempts to move a missing limb, it still sends signals to any relevant nerves.
 Intercepting these signals and translating them into commands is the basis for bionic arm/hand user control systems.

 However, this isn’t a one-way system.
 Electrically stimulating a nerve can send information back to the brain, fooling it into believing it has touched something with the missing limb.
-This is the basis for sensory feedback.
+This is the basis for true sensory feedback.

 At least that’s the plan!

 It is quite difficult for surgeons to implant electrodes for precise communication with a nerve.
 If the position of the electrode is off even slightly, it can result in imprecise stimulation.
 If you touch your bionic thumb, it may feel as if you have touched another finger instead.

 This could be highly problematic if the purpose of the feedback is to improve user control over individual digits.

 Scientists had hoped that repeated visual cues about the correct touchpoint would eventually help the brain adjust its sensory map.
 Unfortunately, this doesn’t seem to be the case:

 This diagram represents the results of a study titled “Use of a Sensitized Bionic Hand Does Not Remap the Sense of Touch” 1.
 In this study, three participants received stimulation from a bionic thumb through an implanted electrode.
 The perceived location of the stimulation differed from the actual touchpoint.